 I did the trail again a month later with an actual adventure group.
 It was less rainy on the walk itself, but had rained much more before.

-Luckily, I had learned my lesson and were well prepared with leech socks, tucked in shirts and a bottle of hand santiser.
-All of which kept them at bay.
+I had learned my lesson though, and were well prepared with leech socks, tucked in shirts and a bottle of hand sanitiser.
+All of which were employed to keep them at bay.

 I also managed to collect a few GPS points, but couldn’t trace the entire trail because the jungle canopy is impenetrable in places.
 Besides, I couldn’t get spare batteries or a wind-up charger or a powerbank, so had to pace my battery use to last for 5 days.